CODARcode/cheetah/docs/node-layout.md

 SummitNode
 ==========
+Due to the highly heterogeneous architecture of Summit and the associated `jsrun` utility to run jobs, running Cheetah on Summit mandates using the `node-layout` property of a Sweep where users have to map processes to resources on a node.
+See [examples/04-gray-scott/cheetah-summit.py](examples/04-gray-scott/cheetah-summit.py) to see an example.

 The SummitNode object describes the architecture of a compute node of Summit.
 It must be used to specify the process distribution onto the compute nodes on Summit.
 Every application in the workflow must be specified on a SummitNode.